Meet our legal team

 You should make sure you have some severance entitlements (such as two to four weeks of pay for every year you work) if you are terminated without just cause.

-In Nova Scotia if you’re a non-high risk employee in terms transmitting Covid-19 and your employer terminates you, then you are entitled to severance pay.
-It also is likely that you may make a claim for discrimination under the human rights act or, if you are employed by the government, you can sue under the Canadian Charter, if the reason you do not wish to vaccinate is for a sincerely held belief, for example.
+In Nova Scotia if you were a non-high risk employee in terms transmitting Covid-19 and your employer terminated you, then you were entitled to severance pay.
+It also is likely that you may make a claim for discrimination under the human rights act or, if you were employed by the government, you could sue under the Canadian Charter, if the reason you do not wish to vaccinate is for a sincerely held belief, for example.

 My government employer terminated me for not being vaccinated against COVID-19 and now I can’t get EI.
 Do I have any rights?
 Are they allowed to do this?